mjohnson324/MockDoc/docs/README.md

 ### Phase 2: Patient/Doctor Profiles  (1 day)

-**Objective:** Patients and doctors can view and edit their profiles.

-### Phase 3: Practice Profiles (1 days)

-**Objective:** Practices can view and edit their profiles independent of doctors.
-Patients can view doctor and practice profiles.
+**Objective:** Patients can view doctor profiles.
+Profiles can be read by patients.

-### Phase 4: Search/filters (2 days)
+### Phase 3: Search/filters (2 days)

-**Objective:** Patients can search for doctors through google's api based on multiple parameters including specialty, procedure, illness, location, gender, and insurance information.
-Other parameters may apply.
-Patients can search for doctors and view profiles before signing in.
+**Objective:** Patients can search for doctors.
+Patients can search for doctors by specialty, location, and gender.

-### Phase 5: Book Appointments (2 days)
+### Phase 4: Book Appointments (2 days)

-**Objective:** Patients can book appointments with multiple doctors.
-Appointments can be created, viewed, updated or destroyed.
-Appointments belong to a patient and a doctor.
-Appointments which have taken place can no longer be destroyed.
+**Objective:** Patients can book appointments with doctors.
+Appointments can be created, read, updated and destroyed.
+Appointments belong to the doctor and patient.

-### Phase 6: Reviews/ratings (1 day)
+### Phase 5: Reviews/ratings (1 day)

-**Objective:** After an appointment patients can review and rate a doctor.
+**Objective:** After an appointment patients can review doctors.
+Reviews can be created, read, and updated.
 Reviews belong to a patient and a doctor.
-Ratings consist of three metrics: Overall Rating, Bedside Manner, and Wait Time, each which can be set between one to five stars.
-A doctor's reviews are displayed on their profile page.

-### Phase 7: Map (1 day)

-**Objective:** Add visible google maps displaying doctor locations.
-Maps are viewable from the search page and from doctor and practice profile pages.

 ### Bonus Features (TBD)
+- [ ] Search for doctors by accepted insurance
+- [ ] Practices
 - [ ] Insurance card photos
 - [ ] Wellness Guides
 - [ ] Online check-in